jbfuqua/Clean-Tidy-Data-Project/README.md

 # Other Information

-In the 'UCI HAR Dataset' directory:
+In the 'UCI HAR Dataset' directory (within the .zip file):

 README.txt: Describes the contents of the directory and subdirectories